stoplightio/spectral/README.md

 // }
 ```

-### Linting an OAS 2 document
+### Linting an OpenAPI document

-Spectral also includes a number of ready made rules and functions for OpenAPI Specification (OAS) 2 and 3 documents.
-This example uses the OAS 2 rules to lint a document.
+Spectral also includes a number of ready made rules and functions for OpenAPI v2 and v3 description documents (a.k.a specifications).

+This example uses the OpenAPI v2 rules to lint a document.

-You can also add to these rules to create a customized linting style guide for your OAS documents.
+You can also add to these rules to create a customized linting style guide for your OpenAPI documents.

 ```javascript
 const { Spectral } = require('@stoplight/spectral');